Phantom Planet: First reunion (2011–2013)

 On December 20, 2011, Phantom Planet posted a video of them rehearsing the song "Knowitall".
 Along with this upload, they announced that they would reunite for a few shows, and possibly even record an EP.
 In late January 2012, the band announced their first reunion show, June 13, at The Troubadour in Los Angeles.
 On January 31, they announced the addition of a second Troubadour show to be played June 14, 2012.
 Former member of the band, Jacques Brautbar, joined them for songs at the June 13 show.

-In August 2013, the band, under Alex Greenwald & Phriends, performed a new song titled Balisong, which ended up being on Greenwald's solo album and later released in 2019 as a single by the full band.
+In August 2013, the band, under Alex Greenwald & Phriends, performed a new song titled "Balisong", which ended up being on Greenwald's solo album and later released in 2019 as a single by the full band.
 This performance did not have bassist Sam Farrar because he was touring with Maroon 5.
-He was replaced by Jamiroquai bassist Stuart Zender.
+He was replaced by former Jamiroquai bassist Stuart Zender.

-Second reunion and Devastator (2019–present)
+Second reunion, Devastator, and Jeff Conrad's departure (2019–2023)

 A Phantom Planet Instagram account was created on January 19, 2019, indicating that the band could be reforming.
 Additionally, band members posted the logo on their personal social media accounts.
 It was confirmed that the band played a small secret private show January 19, 2019, at No Name on Fairfax in Los Angeles.

 On March 18, 2019, the band officially announced "Hiatus.
 Over."
 They announced their first "public" show in over seven years at Hanson's "Hop Jam" Music and Beer Festival in Tulsa, Oklahoma on May 19, 2019.
 Before that event, they scheduled three shows across Southern California.

 On May 7, the band officially released their first song in 11 years, "Balisong".
-The song was a reworked version of a track previously released on Alex's solo album.
+The song was a reworked version of a track previously released on Greenwald's solo album.
 In March 2020, Phantom Planet announced the release of their fifth album Devastator on May 8, 2020, and their first album in 12 years since Raise the Dead (2008).
-However, the album was delayed to June 19, due to the COVID-19 pandemic.
+However, the album was delayed to June 19, due to the then-COVID-19 pandemic.
 It was later pushed again one day earlier June 18, as a way of showing respect and support to the Black Lives Matter movement.
+Sometime after 2024, longtime drummer Jeff Conrad quietly left the band and was replaced by Andrew Parker, having been a member of Robinson's side project Fist Fright and an occasional touring drummer with the band since 2022.
+Since 2022, Chris Lorentz has filled in for Farrar on bass on select tour dates when he is performing with Maroon 5.